hacss/hacss.github.io/src/getting-started.md

 ## Installation

-To use Hacss in a [Node.js](https://nodejs.org) project, ensure that you have Node.js version 11.0.0 or later installed.
-Hacss can be installed globally for CLI usage or locally in a project for usage via CLI, Node API, or Webpack.
-For now, we will suggest a global installation:
+To use Hacss in a [Node.js](https://nodejs.org) project, ensure that you are running Node.js version 11.0.0 or later.
+Hacss can be installed globally for CLI use or project-locally to use via the CLI, the Node API, or Webpack.
+The easiest way to get started is a global installation:

 ```bash
 npm install -g hacss